 - A very limited number of scholarship recipients may be awarded an additional two-month intensive language course grant.
 This is decided by the independent selection committee and does not require a separate application.

 - Allowance for a personally chosen German language course during the grant period.

 - Reimbursement of the fees for the TestDaF test taken either in the home country after receipt of the Scholarship Award Letter or in Germany before the end of the funding period.

-- Maximum of 18 months; The grant may also be used within the framework of several shorter stays within a period of three consecutive years.
-The length of the grant is decided by a selection committee and depends on the project in question and the applicant's work schedule.
+- The grant may also be used within the framework of several shorter stays.
+The length of the grant is decided by a selection committee and depends on the project in question and the applicant’s work schedule.

 - Applicants should outline how they plan to divide their time between Germany and the home university and, if applicable, specify plans to visit a third country (e.g. for the purpose of collecting material) in a work and time schedule in their application.

 - During stays at their home university, the grant is interrupted.

 - Option a) Bi-national supervision following the “sandwich model”: The funding period begins October 1st.
 The initial award is for 12 months only.
 You must then re-apply for an extension.
 Extensions depend on whether the selection committee considers the previous award period to have been successfully completed.

 - Option b) Doctorate following the “Cotutelle” procedure: Grants are initially awarded for up to 18 months; there is the possibility for a one-off study completion grant for up to 6 months.

 The application takes place online through the DAAD portal.
 Your reference has to be sent by post to the DAAD New York office.